yash492/statusy/README.md

     ```

-**Need a status page added?**
+## Need a status page added?

-If the status page you're looking for is not yet available in StatuSy, you can either:
+If the status page you're looking for is not yet available in Statusy, you can either:

 1. **Create a pull request**: If you're comfortable with code, feel free to add the status page yourself and contribute through a pull request.